lyserio/express-billing-block/README.md

 Designed for MongoDB.

-*Requires Bootstrap 4 (CSS + JS) and jQuery on your client side.*
+*Requires Bootstrap 4 (CSS + JS), jQuery, and Open Iconic on your client side.*

-The goal is to be a drop-in helper for handling and managing Stripe subscriptions.
+The goal is to be a drop-in module for handling and managing Stripe subscriptions.
-Useful for showing your users status of their subscriptions, their invoices, manage their cards, etc..
+Useful for showing your users status of their subscriptions, their invoices, and allow them to manage their subscriptions and cards on their own.

 ## Features

 - [x] Upgrade popups
 - [x] List of recent invoices
+- [x] Support SCA (3D secure)
 - [x] Display alert in case of payment failure
 - [x] List active subscription plans
-- [x] List credit cards, add new ones
+- [x] Manage credit cards
 - [x] Button to self stop subscriptions
-- [ ] Support coupons in the URL
+- [x] Support coupons in the URL

 ## Who uses it?